roualdes/MATH131/_sources/syllabus.md

 https://discord.gg/ck497bJty5.
 Verify your email and agree to the rules and code of conduct.
 This helps create a safe learning environment.

-Go to the #get-roles text channel in the left sidebar, choose your pronouns (optional but helpful), and click the Python TODO icon emoji under the second post to self-assign you to the Math-131 role.
-This will let you see and access the class channels.
-More on how to use Discord in Week 01.

 ### Community Coding